Energy Company Obligation (ECO) Funding

 Who is obligated to participate?

 - The scheme obligates energy suppliers (EDF, British Gas etc.) with over 250,000 customers to take part.

 - The energy companies are obligated to help the eligible households regardless of who their energy supplier is.
 If you want to see which suppliers are currently obligated click here.

 - Please note to reflect changes to the energy market, changes are taking place to reduce the threshold of the number of customers required for suppliers to become obligated.
 This is as the energy market is now made up of more medium sized suppliers rather than fewer larger suppliers.

 How it works

-- Energy Suppliers are allocated a proportional share of the overall target according their market share of customers.
+- Energy Suppliers are allocated a proportional share of the overall target according to their market share of customers.

 - Energy suppliers use installers and sometimes ECO brokers to deliver the install measures to meet these legal obligations.
 They often do so with the partnerships with local councils and charities to help meet the targets.

 - Suppliers must achieve 15% of their total HHCRO obligation through delivery of measures to rural areas (rural sub-obligation).

 - They can deliver up to 25% of their obligation through LA flex eligibility.

 - They can also deliver up to 10% of their obligation through ECO innovation measures if they wish: innovative measures are encouraged by the government in recognition that it could help save carbon.

 What Measures are Available?

 This list is not exhaustive and you can access the full list of available measures here.
 Popular ECO measures are:

 - Cavity Wall Insulation